dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_2_ex1-2.md

-# Solution 2
+# Solutions 2

 We thank Tobias Jeske, Andreas Klein, and Alexander Schneiders for helping us with their solution.

 ## Shuffle Product for Automata

-The shuffle product of two words generates all the interleaving of the words.
+The shuffle product of two words generates all the interleavings of the words.
 We achieve this behavior by simulating both automata, but instead of both automata making a step, only one of them is allowed to make a step at each point.
 In case both automata could make a step with the same symbol they don't perform the step together (like in the synchronized product), but separately.
 Meaning there will be two outgoing edges with the same symbol in our product automaton (introducing non-determinism).